3 Yoga Poses to Ease Neck Pain Caused by Over-Texting

 Doing relaxation and deep three-part breath in this posture while lying supported can be really beneficial to release tension.

-3 Yoga Poses to Help Loosen the Neck
+3 Yoga Poses to Help Loosen Your Neck

 1. Body Alignment Instructions